Vatsim-Scandinavia/controlcenter/CONFIGURE.md

 Control Center supports both VATSIM Connect and other OAuth providers to authenticate and fetch user data.
 If you're looking for a centrailised login system check out our [Handover](https://github.com/Vatsim-Scandinavia/handover) service.
 Otherwise you may use VATSIM Connect.

-If you use Handover, please use the following values:
+If you use Handover, please use the values in the table below.
+Please note these values will change in a future update of Handover to simplify the process.

 | Variable | [Handover](https://github.com/Vatsim-Scandinavia/handover) value | Explanation |
 | ------- | --- | --- |